Trial begins against BP over Texas refinery emissions

 In 2005, 15 workers were killed and 170 others injured by an explosion at the Texas City refinery.
 Federal investigations found BP had poorly maintained the plant.
 The company paid $2.1 billion to settle 4,000 lawsuits stemming from the blast.

-BP sold the Texas City refinery and related assets on February 1 to Marathon Petroleum Corp for $2.5 billion.
+BP sold the Texas City refinery and related assets on Feb.
+1 to Marathon Petroleum Corp for $2.5 billion.
+(Reporting by Erwin Seba; Editing by Terry Wade and David Gregorio)